TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-filesync-failedtocreate-serverendpoint-ecs-e-unsupportedsyncrootnotntfs.md

 ## **Recommended Steps**

-To resolve thsi issue, verify the server endpoint path specified is a locally attached NTFS volume.
+To resolve this issue, verify the server endpoint path specified is a locally attached NTFS volume.
 Note, Azure File Sync does not support mapped drives as a server endpoint path.

 ## **Recommended Documents**